If you’re an educator, e-commerce business owner, HR professional, or startup founder looking to build trust and credibility through testimonials.

 If you’ve ever been unsure about buying something online or choosing a service, what’s the first thing you do?

-You probably check the reviews or testimonials to see what others have said.
+You probably check the testimonials or reviews to see what others have said.

 That’s because we trust the opinions of people who have already tried something.
 It makes us feel more confident about our decisions.